nolixul/report-generator/README.md

   - Ran `npm audit` to see what the vulnerabilities are. **tough-cookie** has a prototype pollution vulnerability, there is no fix available. **request** has server-side request forgery in request and depends on vulnerable versions of **tough-cookie**, there is no fix available.
   - Ran `npm audit fix` to auto fix vulnerabilities, got peer dependency issues.
-  - Given more time, would fix peer dependency issues to resolve vulnerabilities and would remove or replace **tough-cookie** and **request**
+  - Given more time, would fix peer dependency issues to properly resolve vulnerabilities and would remove or replace **tough-cookie** and **request**

 - Ran `npm i` in **financial-companies**, 18 vulnerabilities - 10 high, 1 critical.

   - Ran `npm audit` to see what the vulnerabilities are.
 All packages have fixes available via `npm audit fix`.
   - Ran `npm audit fix` to auto fix vulnerabilities, got peer dependency issues.
-  - Given more time, would fix peer dependency issues to resolve vulnerabilities.
+  - Given more time, would fix peer dependency issues properly to resolve vulnerabilities.

 - Ran `npm i` in **investments**, 21 vulnerabilities - 13 high, 1 critical.

   - Ran `npm audit` to see what the vulnerabilities are.
 All packages have fixes available via `npm audit fix`.
   - Ran `npm audit fix` to auto fix vulnerabilities, got peer dependency issues.
-  - Given more time, would fix peer dependency issues to resolve vulnerabilities.
+  - Given more time, would fix peer dependency issues properly to resolve vulnerabilities.

-_Alternatively I could have run `npm audit fix --force`, but I don't want to break this project when there's a limited amount of time to spend on it._
+_I ran `npm audit fix --force` as there's a limited amount of time to spend on this challenge._

 ### Local set up